Keeping things in sync: derive vs test

 The essential problem

-To step back for a second, the essential problem that we are addressing here is that if making a change to a certain behaviour requires changing more than one place in the code, we have the risk than one will be forgotten.
+To step back for a second, the essential problem that we are addressing here is that if making a change to a certain behaviour requires changing more than one place in the code, we have the risk that one will be forgotten.
 This results in bugs, which can be of various degrees of seriousness depending on the code in question.

 To pick a concrete example, suppose we have a rule that says that items in a deleted folder get stored for 30 days, then expunged.
 We’re going to need some code that does the actual expunging after 30 days, but we’re also going to need to tell the user about the limit somewhere in the user interface.
 “Once And Only Once” says that the 30 days limit needs to be defined in a single place somewhere, and then reused.